webplatform/docs/tutorials/understanding-css-units/index.md

 == Final thoughts ==
 So what should keep in mind as web developers to have our content render nicely on various display sizes, form factors and pixel densities?
 Here are a few take-aways:
-Use media queries to use the desired layout depending on the rendering conditions (e.g., small device screen, tablet type, desktop, large display).
+Use [http://alistapart.com/article/responsive-web-design media queries] to use the desired layout depending on the rendering conditions (e.g., small device screen, tablet type, desktop, large display).
-Set up your viewport for mobile display in a meta tag.
+Set up your [https://developer.mozilla.org/en-US/docs/Mozilla/Mobile/Viewport_meta_tag viewport for mobile display in a meta tag].
 Use CSS units and CSS layout to make your content flow and size as desired.
-Leverage latest units such as ‘rem’, ‘vh’ and ‘vw’ (check their implementation status) or older but still as useful ones such as ‘percentages’, ‘em’ or ‘pt’.
+Leverage latest units such as ‘rem’, [http://snook.ca/archives/html_and_css/vm-vh-units ‘vh’ and ‘vw’] (check their [http://caniuse.com/viewport-units implementation status]) or older but still as useful ones such as ‘percentages’, ‘em’ or ‘pt’.
-Understand that CSS pixels reference an abstract ‘reference pixel’ and that the key rule to remember is that 96 CSS pixels are always the same length as 1 CSS inch.
+[http://www.quirksmode.org/blog/archives/2010/04/a_pixel_is_not.html Understand] that CSS pixels reference an abstract [http://www.w3.org/TR/css3-values/#reference-pixel reference pixel] and that the key rule to remember is that 96 CSS pixels are always the same length as 1 CSS inch.
-Use SVG (or icon fonts, more limited but more widely supported) wherever you can (depending on the image type and/or your target browsers) to have content that naturally scales up to higher pixel densities or sizes.
+Use [http://docs.webplatform.org/wiki/svg SVG] (or [icon fonts http://css-tricks.com/examples/IconFont/], more limited but more widely supported) wherever you can (depending on the image type and/or your target browsers) to have content that naturally scales up to higher pixel densities or sizes.

-Post Scriptum: Event though this blog did not talk as much about high resolution for the Canvas element, anybody doing development with Canvas should be aware of the behavior with high resolution screens, and there are great blog posts on the topic such as this HTML5 Rocks article and this PhoboxLab article.
+Post Scriptum: Event though this blog did not talk as much about high resolution for the Canvas element, anybody doing development with Canvas should be aware of the behavior with high resolution screens, and there are great blog posts on the topic such as [http://www.html5rocks.com/en/tutorials/canvas/hidpi/ this HTML5 Rocks article] and this [http://phoboslab.org/log/2012/09/drawing-pixels-is-hard PhoboxLab] article.
 }}
 {{Notes_Section}}
 {{Compatibility_Section